karma-runner/karma/docs/config/01-configuration-file.md

   * `PhantomJS`

 **Description:**
   A list of browsers to launch and capture.
-Once karma is shut down, it will shut down these browsers as well.
+Once Karma is shut down, it will shut down these browsers as well.
 You can capture any browser manually just by opening a url, where Karma's web server is listening.